 If you’re looking for a vibrant cultural enclave in the heart of Singapore, you can’t go past Little India.
 Its mosques and temples, as well as its vibrant shophouses, are all a must-see.
 The main drag of Serangoon Road, with its hip eateries and unfussy canteens, is one of the best places to start.
 Visit the Mustafa Centre, which welcomes visitors around the clock.
 Hindu celebrations in particular make this area livelier and more colourful.
+In 2022 Little India was ranked number 19 in the 51 coolest neighbourhoods around the world.

 There are plenty of cheap shopping opportunities, as you can find everything from a Hello Kitty sandwich maker to a toaster for as little as S$20.
 There are also a number of fascinating religious sites, such as the Hindu-run Sri Veeramakaliamman Temple, where visitors can pay homage to the goddess Kali.
 You might also want to visit the Sakya Muni Buddha Gaya Temple, also known as the Temple of a Thousand Lights.
 The shrine features a 300-tonne statue, 15 metres tall.